mars0i/popco2/src/popco/core/main.md

 through?
 Without doall, would it be possible to look only once person in generation 500, let's say, and then realize only its communicative ancestors?
 Maybe that would be efficient.
-But then you'd have to wait awhile to realize that one person.)
+But then you'd have to wait a while to realize that one person.)

 ### Misc notes